ysufender/JASL/README.md

 > STATUS: IL generation finished
 > UPCOMING: Quality-of-life tweaks, perhaps "extern" functions

+> BUGS:
+>     1- Defer statements are not executed at returns and breaks, must fix it
+>     2- Top-level variables are mistaken for duplicates due to prepass

 JASL is a statically typed, low-level(!) and byte-compiled scripting language backed by JASM and CSR.
 JASL is written in the [Effekt research language](https://effekt-lang.org/) and is compiled into JASM IL.
 The rest is done by the [JASM Assembler and Linker](https://github.com/ysufender/JASM) and [CSR](https://github.com/ysufender/CSR).